Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 > Note: it may seem strange to process built-in integer types in a way different from other types, but it is needed for cases when the call argument is an integer literal with an [integer literal type][Integer literal types].
 > In this particular case, several functions with different built-in integer types for the corresponding parameter may be applicable, and the `kotlin.Int` overload is selected to be the most specific.

-> Important: compiler implementations may extend these steps with additional checks, if they deem neccessary to do so.
+> Important: compiler implementations may extend these steps with additional checks, if they deem necessary to do so.

 If after these additional steps there are still several candidates which are equally applicable for the call, this is an **overload ambiguity** which must be reported as a compile-time error.